Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 #### Vyper

-Vyper typically uses the following sequences of opcodes as the first few instructions in the bytecode:
+The Vyper compiler typically uses the following sequences of opcodes as the first few instructions in the bytecode:

 -   `0x60 0x04 0x36 0x10 0x15` (indicates vyper `0.2.0-0.2.4,0.2.11-0.3.3`)
 -   `0x34 0x15 0x61 0x00 0x0a` (indicates vyper `0.2.5-0.2.8`)